Inkstone-Inc/sails-mongo/README.md

 ### WARNING

 This is a hard fork of sails-mongo to add compliance with Amazon DocumentDB and the mongodb nodejs driver v3.1.

-These changes are hacked together and dont have any real documentation and do not have full test coverage.
+It is tested to work with node 10.15.3 and mongodb 3.1.13.

 For use with sails, the main change is the configuration schema.
 It has been updated to reflect passing connection options as a single flat object.
 See the MongoDB driver documentation for details on all connection options.